kirill-kolomin/ngx-testbox-docs/docs/core-concepts.md

 - No unexpected changes occur during test execution.

 In complex apps, one request may trigger several more.
-Ngx-testbox takes full control over async operations in the Zone-including HTTP-based on your defined HTTP call instructions at each step.
+Ngx-testbox takes full control over async operations in the Zone, including HTTP, based on your defined HTTP call instructions at each step.
 This gives you deterministic, stable test runs every time.

-## Combination of strict control with simple maintenance

-With ngx-testbox, you stay in full control of asynchronous operations.
-Every unexpected request or task is surfaced immediately, so nothing slips through unnoticed.

-At the same time, the library provides convenient utilities to enhance your development experience, such as predefined http call instructions and convenient harness for DOM interaction.

 ## Test-Driven Development